imjoy-team/ImJoy/docs/i2k_tutorial.md

 In your forked imjoy-starter repo, you can find [a list of notebook examples](https://github.com/imjoy-team/imjoy-starter/tree/master/notebooks), please feel free to go through and play with them.

-!> Although we support running in Colab, there is an issue with the asyncio support in Colab we reported [here](https://github.com/googlecolab/colabtools/issues/1648), we will need to wait for the fix from the colab team.
+!> Although we support running in Google Colab, there is an issue with the asyncio support that we've already reported [the issue](https://github.com/googlecolab/colabtools/issues/1648) to the Colab team.
+Unfortunately, we will need to wait for them to fix this issue.
 It might also help if you give add a 👍 to the issue.

 ### Use imjoy-elfinder to manage your remote files